Engin-Boot/pong-stage-anjalimnnit/Stage0/GameController.md

 ## Feature

-This module with take care of the user interface of the game i.e. setup the background, setup screen size, balls and paddles for both the players.
-Ball is placed in the center of the screen and paddles at the two ends.
-Initial score of the players i.e. 0 is displayed on the screen.
-The score of the players is increased using IncrementScore().
+This feature takes care of the collisions between the balls.

 ## Acceptance Criteria

 ### Scenario: Starting the game

- Given - The start button.
+ Given - The user interface is set up.

- When - The user enter the start button.
+ When - The user

  Then - We can see two paddles and a ball
         and intial scores of players are set to 0